Visit the Blue Mountains By Train: 2 Easy Itineraries

 The Pool of Siloam

-2:47 pm – Head back to Stop 23 for the bus to Leura Village, where your walking ends and the coffee and cake are calling.
-It’s easy to kill an hour here looking in all the lovely shop windows.
+2:35pm – Return to Stop 23 for the bus to Leura Village, where your walking ends and the coffee and cake are calling.
+It’s easy to spend an hour here looking in the shop windows.

-From here, you can either spend some time shopping before joining a bus back to watch the sunset at Echo Point or take a train back to Sydney from either Leura or Katoomba Stations.
-You can check the sunset times here.
+From here, you can shop before catching a bus to watch the sunset at Echo Point or take a train back to Sydney from Leura or Katoomba Stations.
+Check the sunset times here.

 Cute shops in Leura Blue Mountains